Quantum metrology through spectral measurements in quantum optics: Conclusions

 \section{Conclusions}

-We have presented a framework of quantum metrology based on frequency-resolved detection, enabling the exploitation of the spectral structure of radiation emitted by open quantum systems for parameter estimation.
-By analyzing the classical Fisher information (CFI) across sensor frequencies and linewidths, we revealed the fundamental role of spectral resolution in determining metrological performance.
-In particular, we identified an optimal filtering regime---where neither spectral nor temporal information is lost---that maximizes sensitivity.
+We have presented a quantum-metrology framework that harnesses the spectral structure of radiation continuously emitted by open quantum systems.
+Working with the physical description of the quantum state of the frequency-filtered mode, we used the Fisher information to quantify the precision gained from exploiting the full photon-counting distribution of frequency-filtered modes, as well as the correlations between distinct frequency components revealed through coincidence measurements.
+Extending this analysis across a range sensor frequencies and linewidths, we identified an optimal filtering regime---where neither spectral nor temporal information is lost---that maximizes sensitivity.

 Additionally, we analyzed the metrological potential of a mean-field engineering strategy that coherently displaces the detected signal.
 We showed that, by appropriately tuning the displacement, the CFI can reach the quantum Fisher information (QFI) of the sensors, effectively realizing the optimal POVM for the estimation task.
 We further extended our analysis to joint photo-detection via two frequency-resolved sensors.
 Here, we showed that photon-photon correlations can significantly enhance estimation precision.